ignacioavilamdp/disneyworld-API/README.md

     3. Authentication using a token, for instance jwt.
 So far authentication is performed with http basic method.

-    4. Unit testing with JUnit
+    4. Unit testing with JUnit.